Hyle-org/devhub-hyle/docs/developers/quickstart/devnet.md

 HYLE_RUN_INDEXER=false cargo run --bin hyle
 ```

+To run our examples, please `git checkout tags/v0.7.2`: this is the version they run on.

 ## Configuration

 You can configure your setup using environment variables or by editing a configuration file.